Tailcoat: Morning coat

+could feature "tail pockets" in the tails.

-The modern morning coat (or cutaway in American English) is a man's coat worn as the principal item in morning dress.
-The name derives from morning nineteenth-century horseback riding exercise for gentlemen.
-It was regarded as an informal form of half dress.
-Gradually it became acceptable as an alternative to the frock coat for formal day wear or full dress.
-Since the nineteenth century it is normally only seen at weddings, at formal baptisms, and in England and Australia, at races such as Royal Ascot, the Derby and the Victoria Derby where it is worn with a contrasting waistcoat, usually light grey or sometimes 'fancy'.
-It is very occasionally seen at funerals but more often it is used as day wear at formal luncheons, especially civic occasions under formal gowns, when worn with a black matching waistcoat (or 'vest').
-Male members of the cabinet of Japan wear it in their first public appearance following the formation of the cabinet.
+The name "morning coat" derives from morning nineteenth-century horseback-riding exercise for gentlemen.
+The garment was regarded as an informal form of half dress.
+Gradually it became acceptable as an alternative to the frock coat for formal day-wear or full dress.
+Since the nineteenth century it is normally only seen at weddings, at formal baptisms, and (in England and Australia) at races such as Royal Ascot, the Derby and the Victoria Derby, where it is worn with a contrasting waistcoat, usually light grey or sometimes "fancy", and perhaps in club colours.
+It is very occasionally seen at funerals but more often it is used as day wear at formal luncheons, especially on civic occasions under formal gowns, when worn with a black matching waistcoat (vest).
+Male members of the cabinet of Japan wear morning coats in their first public appearance following the formation of the cabinet.

 The Marshal and Clerk of the United States Supreme Court wear morning coats when the justices are appearing in public wearing their traditional robes, for example when the court is in session, or when attending the President's State of the Union address.
-At one time all attorneys appearing before the court wore morning coats but they now wear standard business attire.
+At one time all attorneys appearing before the court wore morning coats, but they now wear standard business attire.
 The United States Solicitor General (when the office is held by a male) and his or her male deputies continue the tradition of wearing morning dress when arguing before the court.

 In modern American English, morning coats are referred to as cutaway coats.